mansilodhia/Portfolio/README.md

 # Marketing Analyst

 ### Education
-- Masters in Marketing Analyst @ Hult Business School
+- MSc in Marketing and Analytics at Hult International Business School
 - MBA in Marketing
-- Bachelors in

-### Work Experince
-Marketing @
-- work in short

 ### Projects
 Dynamic Email Analysis
+- Developed a dynamic email generator in Python using techniques like:
+- dynamic strings
+- conditional statements
+- lists
+- loops
--
+- a user-defined function